Property Management Business Plan

 The main source of revenue for property management companies are management fees and maintenance markups.
 Revenue is also generated from commissions, lease ups, and upcharges.

-Property management companies are typically funded through small business loans, personal savings and credit card financing.
+Companies are typically funded through small business loans, personal savings and credit card financing.

-3. Register Your Property Management Business - Once you have chosen a legal structure, the next step is to register your property management business with the government or state where you’re operating from.
+3. Register Your Property Management Business - Once you have chosen a legal structure, the next step is to register your business with the government or state where you’re operating from.
 This includes obtaining licenses and permits as required by federal, state, and local laws.

-4. Identify Financing Options - It’s likely that you’ll need some capital to start your property management business, so take some time to identify what financing options are available such as bank loans, investor funding, grants, or crowdfunding platforms.
+4. Identify Financing Options - It’s likely that you’ll need some capital to start your business, so take some time to identify what financing options are available such as bank loans, investor funding, grants, or crowdfunding platforms.

 5. Choose a Location - Whether you plan on operating out of a physical location or not, you should always have an idea of where you’ll be based should it become necessary in the future as well as what kind of space would be suitable for your operations.